How to give an amazing talk

 Repeat your message in various forms

 Also consider, especially at international conferences, some people in your audience might be really tired and/or jet-lagged.
 Make sure you repeat your message.
-Redundancy is good, as long it is not boring.
+Redundancy is good, as long as it is not boring.
 Your audience will appreciate that.

 Examples, examples, examples

-One of the best ways to convey a new concept (as well to repeatedly tell your message), is by giving examples – lots of examples.
+One of the best ways to convey a new concept (as well as to repeatedly tell your message), is by giving examples – lots of examples.
 Start with a very simple one and then increase the complexity step by step.
 Don't worry about oversimplifying when you start out.
-In the academic context a suprisingly big number of speakers are afraid of being perceived as not being sophisticated or not precise.
+In the academic context a surprisingly big number of speakers are afraid of being perceived as not being sophisticated or not precise.
 Don't worry about that.
 A good example is one that the audience can relate to, not one that is "correct" in every detail.
 Engage with the audience and let them know about your approach.
 You can say, for example, "Let's start with a simple example" or "For the sake of simplicity".

 As previously pointed out, take the audience's background into account.
-For example, when I talk about soft robotics to school kids, I talk about Baymax from Big Hero 6) which is very different from Wall-E or the Terminator.
+For example, when I talk about soft robotics to school kids, I talk about Baymax from Big Hero 6 which is very different from Wall-E or the Terminator.
 On the other hand, when I talk in front of biologists, I talk about how much better animals are than any state-of-the-art robot.
 Furthermore, I remind them that almost all animal bodies are very soft and how that is very different from the way we typically build robots.

 Learn your first 30 seconds by heart